Skip to Content

 Instructions

-2. Cut the remaining 65g into two pieces, you are looking to make a block roughly three quarters of the length of the chicken breast.
+2. Cut the remaining 65g into two pieces, you are looking to make a block roughly three-quarters of the length of the chicken breast.

-4. Fold open the chicken like a book and season the inside with lots of black pepper.
+3. Take a chicken breast and slice it with a long sharp knife on the long side of the breast roughly halfway through the breast.
+Fold open the chicken like a book and season the inside with lots of black pepper.
 Between the bacon, cheese and BBQ sauce I do not think additional salt is required, but if you want to now is the time to add salt.

-6. Season the outside of the chicken breast generously with pepper.
+5. Season the outside of the chicken breast generously with pepper.

 7. Starting on the underside of the chicken begin wrapping the chicken breast in the bacon, continuing on where the previous slice finished to wrap it up completely in a single layer of bacon.
+Repeat with the second chicken breast and place them in a baking dish.
+Pop it in the oven and bake at 180°C or 350°F (fan mode) or 200°C or 400°F (normal mode) for 15 minutes.

-12. Return to the oven and cook for another 10 minutes or so until a thick part of the chicken breast reaches 68-69°C or around 155°F. Be careful to ensure that you are measuring the temperature of the chicken and not the cheese.
+10. Return to the oven and cook for another 15 minutes or so at 200°C or 400°F (fan mode) or 200°C or 400°F (normal mode).
+Until a thick part of the chicken breast reaches 68-69°C or around 155°F. Be careful to ensure that you are measuring the temperature of the chicken and not the cheese.
+Remove from the oven and rest for 5-7 minutes or until the temperature reaches 73°C or 165°F.

 Nutrition Information: